Skip to main content

 Configuring document processing in flows

-In your flow, include a call to the ‘docproc()’ method to process a document.
+In your agentic workflow, include a call to the ‘docproc()’ method to process a document.
 This method accepts the following input arguments:

 ParameterTypeRequiredDescription